Nimblr/docs/ehr-integrations.md

 `url` |  --- | ---

+#### Conclusion

+The calendar module in Nimblr provides a robust and efficient way to integrate with external calendar systems, such as EHRs and Google Calendar.
+By acting as a facade, it simplifies the management of external events, ensuring real-time synchronization and seamless communication with external platforms.
+This integration not only reduces manual effort but also enhances the overall user experience by improving communication with patients and streamlining event management.

+For further assistance or to implement these integrations, please refer to the official Nimblr API documentation or contact the Nimblr support team.
+We are here to help you make the most of this powerful feature.

 ## Glossary <!-- ========================================================== -->

-- **Facade**: A design pattern that provides a simplified interface to a complex subsystem.
+- **Facade**: A design pattern that provides a simplified interface to a complex subsystem, such as an external calendar system.
+It hides the complexity of the underlying system and provides a unified interface for interaction.
 - **Dependency Injection**: A design pattern in which an object receives other objects that it depends on.
 - **CalDAV**: A protocol used to access calendar data on a server.
 - **IANA Time Zone Database**: A database that provides time zone information.